North country restaurant owners might defy state and open

 CLAYTON — Co-owner Michael J. Hazlewood is tired of seeing the tables at the Wood Boat Brewery sit empty when this is normally the busiest time of the year.

+He’s had enough and has vowed to open his restaurant no matter what the state says; and many restaurant owners in the north country and the Syracuse area are ready to do so too.

+“We are going to rebel,” he said Thursday night after Gov. Andrew M. Cuomo reneged on a plan for Phase II to reopen after midnight.

-About 15 restaurateurs that he knows feel the same way and are ready to defy the state, threatening to finally open up their doors after their businesses have been ravaged by being closed for the past two months due to the coronavirus.
+They are ready to defy the state, threatening to finally open after their businesses have been ravaged by being closed for the past two months due to the coronavirus.

+Mr. Hazlewood wasn’t surprised to find out on Thursday night that Gov. Cuomo decided Phase II of the north country’s reopening wasn’t going to happen Friday.

+Earlier in the day, he said that 15 restaurateurs told him they would join him in reopening their businesses.
+Since then, the Wood Boat’s Facebook has been lighting up with more committing to join in the cause.

-He’s frustrated by Gov. Andrew M. Cuomo’s unwillingness to be there for north country businesses.
+He’s frustrated by Gov. Cuomo’s unwillingness to be there for north country businesses.
+They hoped the governor was going to at least allow outdoor seating to happen.

 “He’s treating us like we’re New York City,” he said, referring to the pandemic hitting New York hard while this area only has a few coronavirus cases.

-Phase II of the reopening of the local economy begins at 12:01 Friday, with retail, hair salons and furniture stores getting the green light.
-Restaurants are slated for reopening in Phase III, which could happen in about two weeks as long as the county’s coronavirus numbers remain within the requirements.
+Phase II of reopening was to begin Friday with retail, hair salons and furniture stores getting the green light.
+Restaurants have been slated for reopening in Phase III.

-It would even be a help to open up outside seating on his deck, something that he’s talked to area officials about, Mr. Hazlewood said.

-“People want us to be open,” he said, stressing he would only want to be so if he truly thought it would be safe for people.
+“People want us to be open,” he said, stressing he would only open if he knew it was safe for people.

-Understanding local restaurant owners’ frustrations, Scott A. Gray, chairman of the Jefferson County Legislature, said he and the Control Room — a group of officials from across several counties — “have been advocating since day one” for outdoor seating.

-After being promised that the governor’s office would be making changes to virus guidelines, Mr. Gray had enough and sent an email to the office late Thursday afternoon.

 Lori Durand, owner of the Koffee Kove in Clayton, said she’s equally frustrated about not having her dining room open.

 Her cafe is only serving takeout meals and through a drive-up window.
 She has a few tables set up outside her James Street cafe for anyone who wants to use them.
-There’s no waitress service out there, but she provides hand sanitizer and disinfected the area.
+There’s no waitress service out there, but she provides hand sanitizer and disinfectant.

 “They can have a picnic out there or whatever,” she said.